aodix85/dulldull/README.md

 - Create a Linux container or virtual machine or physical machine and install Ubuntu Linux
 - Once installed, update using **sudo apt update && sudo apt upgrade -y** from the terminal or by SSH'ing into the server
+   > **NOTE:** Some Linux distributions will not require the use of the **sudo** command in each of these steps and if you are logged in as *root* you will not need to use **sudo** either
 - Install Cockpit (optional, recommended) and Nginx (required) by running **sudo apt install cockpit nginx -y**
 - Start and enable Cockpit to run on startup using **sudo systemctl start cockpit && sudo systemctl enable cockpit**
 - Open Cockpit by going to **http://YOUR_IP_ADDRESS_HERE:9090** and login
 - You may also want to install [Cockpit Navigator](https://github.com/45Drives/cockpit-navigator) from the [45Drives](https://github.com/45Drives) repository using the instructions for Ubuntu as that will make adding files much easier
-- Create a folder for your website on Ubuntu using **mkdir -p /var/www/mywebsite.com**
+- Create a folder for your website on Ubuntu using **sudo mkdir -p /var/www/mywebsite.com**
-- Create and edit your custom Nginx server configuration file with **nano /etc/nginx/sites-available/mywebsite.com** replacing *mywebsite.com* with your website name
+- Create and edit your custom Nginx server configuration file with **sudo nano /etc/nginx/sites-available/mywebsite.com** replacing *mywebsite.com* with your website name
 - Paste the following basic configuration, adjusting the server_name to your domain or IP address:
 > Nginx Configuration File
 >